goshansp/rhel-edge/README.md

 # ADR

 ## ADR root user
-There is root user without password and without it
+There is root user without password.
+It was needed because without a user sysuser would not properly comission `hp`.

 ## XFS vs. EXT4
 Because happy path and scalability.
 Can not be shrinked.